BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: Related Work

 \section{Related Work}

-\textbf{Theory of Intrinsic Motivation} \citet{oudeyer2007intrinsic} categorize IM as knowledge-based, competence-based or morphological, and evaluate them by their exploration (leading to exploratory and investigative behavior) and organization (leading to structured and organized behavior) potentials, which are similar to the effects of signalling $\VoO$ and $\VoI$. \citet{singh2009rewards} propose an evolutionary framework for rewards as maximizing expected fitness over a distribution of environments, concluding that optimal IM depends on regularities across the distribution and properties of the learning agent. \citet{aubret2023information} propose an information-theoretic taxonomy of IM, but this only captures IM terms signalling value of information, and they do not consider the prior distribution and so cannot explain how IM should be designed for a given domain.
+\textbf{Theory of Intrinsic Motivation} \citet{oudeyer2007intrinsic} categorize IM as knowledge-based, competence-based or morphological, and evaluate them by their exploration (leading to exploratory and investigative behavior) and organization (leading to structured and organized behavior) potentials, which are similar to the effects of signalling $\VoO$ and $\VoI$. \citet{singh2009rewards} propose an evolutionary framework for rewards as maximizing expected fitness over a distribution of environments, concluding that optimal reward depends on regularities across the distribution and properties of the learning agent. \citet{aubret2023information} propose an information-theoretic taxonomy of IM, but this only captures IM terms signalling value of information; they don't consider the prior environment distribution and so cannot explain how pseudo-rewards should be designed for a given domain.

-\textbf{Extensions of Potential-Based Shaping} \citet{devlin2012dynamic} and \citet{forbes2024potential} extend PBS theory to potential functions that vary over time, including functions of the history, but this is still at the level of the optimal MDP policy rather than the optimal RL algorithm. \citet{eck2016potential} extend PBSFs to POMDP planning, defining potential functions over POMDP belief states and categorizing them as Domain-dependent and Domain-independent, which share similarities to $\VoO$ and $\VoI$. \citet{kim2015reward} propose BAMDP potential-based shaping specifically for a model-based Bayesian RL method, although they do not prove that the PBS theorem still holds for BAMDPs (which is non-trivial, because unlike regular MDPs, the rewards influence the BAMDP state) and do not consider the broader implications for developing IM for any RL algorithm.
+\textbf{Extensions of Potential-Based Reward Shaping} \citet{devlin2012dynamic} and \citet{forbes2024potential} extend PBS theory to potential functions that vary over time, including functions of the history, showing that they also preserve the optimal MDP policy.
+However, \citet{devlin2012dynamic}'s proof omits the episodic setting, and \citet{forbes2024potential} modify the potential at the last step of each episode to cancel out all prior pseudo-rewards.
+This is inappropriate for potentials measuring the value of information, since observations from an episode do not lose all value once the episode ends. \citet{eck2016potential} extend PBSFs to POMDP planning, defining potential functions over POMDP belief states and categorizing them as Domain-dependent and Domain-independent, which share similarities to $\VoO$ and $\VoI$. \citet{kim2015reward} propose BAMDP potential-based shaping specifically for a model-based Bayesian RL method, although they do not prove that the PBS theorem still holds for BAMDPs (which is non-trivial, because rewards influence the BAMDP state) and do not consider the broader implications for developing pseudo-rewards for any RL algorithm.

-\textbf{Value of Information} The classical notion of the value of information originates in decision theory \citep{howard1966information}.
-Early work in metareasoning for tree search considers the utility of the information resulting from a computation~\citep{russell1989optimal,russell1991principles}. \citet{dearden1998bayesian} first applied the concept to RL, approximating it to select Bayes-optimal actions. \citet{chalkiadakis2003coordination} viewed BAMDP Q values as including the value of information defined as the value of the change in beliefs quantified by its impact on future decisions, but they do not derive an expression for it.

 See Appendix \ref{appendix:morerelated} for an extended discussion of related work.